-Yorke Peninsula Council’s response includes:
+Yorke Peninsula Council’s response plan had previously included:

 - Council have postponed/cancelled all non-essential Council events including but not limited to the YorKON and the YP Art Exhibition events in April.
 For a full list of postponed or cancelled events, click here.